cs4k/cs4k.github.io/functions/src/server-procedures/README.md

 ## Description

-This folder is a collection of "server procedures" which carry out routine server tasks (e.g. adding users to the database, sending http requests, etc.).
+This folder is a collection of *modules* containing "server procedures" which carry out routine server tasks (e.g. adding users to the database, sending http requests, etc.).

 We write the server procedures here (as opposed to directly in the